Kiki Smith: Exhibitions

 In 1980, Smith participated in the Colab organized exhibition The Times Square Show.
 In 1982, Smith received her first solo exhibition, Life Wants to Live, at The Kitchen.
 Since then, her work has been exhibited in nearly 150 solo exhibitions at museums and galleries worldwide and has been featured in hundreds of significant group exhibitions, including the Whitney Biennial, New York (1991, 1993, 2002); La Biennale di Firenze, Florence, Italy (1996-1997; 1998); and the Venice Biennale (1993, 1999, 2005, 2009).

 Past solo exhibitions have been held at the Montreal Museum of Fine Arts and the Modern Art Museum, Fort Worth (1996–97); Museum of Contemporary Art, Los Angeles (1996–97); Irish Museum of Modern Art, Dublin (1997–98); Hirshhorn Museum and Sculpture Garden, Washington, DC (1998); Carnegie Museum of Art, Pittsburgh (1998); Center for Curatorial Studies and Art in Contemporary Culture, Bard College, Annandale-on-Hudson (1999); St. Louis Art Museum (1999-2000); and the International Center for Photography (2001).

 In 1996, Smith exhibited in a group show at SITE Santa Fe, along with Kara Walker.

 In 2005, "the artist's first full-scale American museum survey" titled Kiki Smith: A Gathering, 1980-2005 debuted at the San Francisco Museum of Modern Art.
 Then an expansion came to the Walker Art Center in Minneapolis where the show originated.
 At the Walker, Smith coauthored the catalogue raisonné with curator Siri Engberg.

 The exhibition traveled to the Contemporary Arts Museum Houston, to the Whitney Museum of American Art in New York, and finally to La Coleccion Jumex in Ecatepec de Morelos outside Mexico City.
 In 2008, Smith gave Selections from Animal Skulls (1995) to the Walker in honor of Engberg.

 In 2016, the Walsh Gallery at Seton Hall University, in collaboration with the Lennie Pierro Memorial Arts Foundation, hosted Kiki and Seton Smith: A Sense of Place.

-Smith participated in the 2017 Venice Biennale, Viva Arte Viva, from May 13 - November 16, 2017.
+Smith participated in the 2017 Venice Biennale, Viva Arte Viva, from May 13 – November 16, 2017.

-In 2018, Smith took part in Frieze Sculpture (part of Frieze Art Fair, where her work Seer (Alice I), Timothy Taylor (gallery), was presented in Regent's Park, London, England, from July 4 - October 7, 2018.
+In 2018, Smith took part in Frieze Sculpture (part of Frieze Art Fair, where her work Seer (Alice I), Timothy Taylor (gallery), was presented in Regent's Park, London, England, from July 4 – October 7, 2018.

 Also in London in 2018, an exhibition of Smith's tapestries, sculpture and works on paper was presented at the Timothy Taylor (gallery) from September 13 – October 27.
 Woodland was produced in collaboration with Magnolia Editions.

 In 2019, the Deste Foundation's Project Space at the Slaughterhouse on Hydra island featured Memory, a site specific exhibition.

 In 2019 The 11 Conti – Monnaie de Paris presented the first solo show of Smith by a French public institution.

 In 2019 the Österreichische Galerie Belvedere in Vienna, Austria, presented a solo show of Smith entitled "Processions", presenting about sixty works from the last three decades.

+Other activities

+In 2023, Smith served on the jury that chose Sarah Lucas as first winner of the New Museum's $400,000 Hostetler/Wrigley Sculpture Award.